 Her directorial debut in 2008, was Chevolution for Netflix and Red Envelope.
 She produced and directed, The Mexican Suitcase a Mexican/Spanish coproduction (2011).
 Directed, The Man Who Saw Too Much (El hombre que vio demasiado), (2015) which won her, her first Ariel, for best documentary, and a second Ariel for best score, and numerous other awards.
 She completed, Pirate Stories, in 2014 filmed in London, Palestine, Dubai and Mexico City a series of shorts on film piracy.
 In 2017 she completed Witkin & Witkin.
 Currently she is in pre-production on Return to Oaxacalifornia, 2019-2020 and development on ADAMS, the story of Gerry Adams TD, Irish peacemaker.

 Trisha Ziff is available to guest lecture and teach in film, curatorial and media studies.

 ISABEL DEL RÍO

 Isabel began at 212BERLIN as a line producer for the company and coordinates research and distribution.
-She co – curated The Man Who Saw Too Much at Cuatro Caminos, Mexico City, and produced the award winning documentary The Man Who Saw Too Much, Witkin & Witkin and is currently producing Return to Oaxacalifornia.
+She co – curated The Man Who Saw Too Much at Foto Museo Cuatro Caminos, Mexico City, and produced the award winning documentaries The Man Who Saw Too Much and Witkin & Witkin, nominated for the Ariel in Best Documentary.
+She is currently producing Return to Oaxacalifornia, recipient of Sundance Documentary Film Fund.
 She runs the film company in Mexico City at 212BERLIN.